fernandosrinesh/Multilayer-Perceptron-Neural-Network-with-GUI/README.md

 ![This is an image](https://github.com/fernandosrinesh/Multilayer-Perceptron-Neural-Network-with-GUI/blob/main/GUI%20screenshots.JPG)

-#Note: This has been built for according to academic perposes and requements.
+#Note: This has been built based on the  academic perposes and requements.